A happy employee is more productive and works with others better.

 It doesn’t have to be 3 months like Sean does, but you might want to consider upping vacation time in the future.

 How tall is the ladder?

-I had a friend that worked in the in the wine industry.
+I had a friend that worked in the wine industry.
 He loved it.

-There was no single person on earth that knew more about wine than him.
-He was so passionate about it, his energy made you want to become a sommilier yourself.
+There was no single person on earth that knew more about wine than he.
+He was so passionate about it, his energy made you want to become a sommelier yourself.

 One evening, we were enjoying a glass of Merlot when he told me that he would be leaving the winery he was working at to seek other opportunities.

 “Because there’s no room for advancing or going up.”